Last Updated on August 19, 2022 by Thalia

 They’ve definitely cheered me up when I needed them most.

-And why not show yourself even more love during your period with the work-life balance planner that includes a whole section dedicated to your cycle.
+And why not show yourself even more love during your period with The Work-Life Balance Planner which includes a whole section dedicated to your menstrual cycle.

 The period planner page helps you to: